 We do however have a large Wildlife Park, with its variety of amazing animals, to accommodate our many school visitors!
 Most of the topics covered in the Education Programme are currently being taught outdoors, with outdoor guided trails, and shorter sessions in the marquee.

 Get in touch (email@example.com) to discuss how you’d like us to plan a session especially to suit your topic.

 A hands-on encounter with some of the Park’s invertebrates and reptiles is included whenever possible in most of our sessions.

-Our Education Programme caters to all levels of education.
+We cater for all levels of education.

 It’s never too early to start learning about our amazing planet and the animals who share it!
 For most children, a school trip to the Park is an exciting experience that they remember for many years to come.

 For some classes, a walk round the Park looking at the animals, with time to stop for a play on our adventure playgrounds, is the best option.

 et in touch (firstname.lastname@example.org) to discuss how you’d like us to plan a session especially to suit your topic.

 Children at this stage of school benefit enormously from a trip to the Park.
 So much of what they will encounter is brand new to them, yet they are old enough to engage with what they see and ask lots of questions.
 We know from teacher feedback that the visit makes a big impact on them, providing many opportunities for meaningful follow-up learning.